-A company should systematically structure its capital to be a financial safe, profitable, table, sustainable organisation.
+A company should systematically structure its capital to be a financial safe, profitable, stable, sustainable organisation.

 One of the major reasons for very small number of deals in equity funding is lack of awareness of equity transactions among the SMEs.
 Most of the first generation or second generation businesses are simply not aware of institutional equity funding.
 The wave banks have physical presence and a wide network of branches, there is no similar market for equity funding.
 The deals happen in isolated pockets.
 Businessmen can’t approach equity providers like they can approach a bank for a loan.
 They only look at listed companies on stock exchange & think it is too complex (and the only?) a way of getting equity!

 However, there is a very wide variety of equity investors for worthy private businesses!
 In fact, there is too much money chasing too few quality opportunities!
-Also, now a days, there are several platforms connecting investors & financial intermediaries and the experienced M&A professionals have a quick access to them.
+Also, nowadays, there are several platforms connecting investors & financial intermediaries and the experienced M&A professionals have quick access to them.

-However, there is rise in online media these days to fulfill this deficit.
+However, there is a rise in online media these days to fulfil this deficit.
 Apohan is one of very few integrated, custom, end-to-end, strategic M&A service provider for SMEs in India that serve SMEs.

-This lacunae can be filled in with engagement with expert, specialized consultants.
+This lacuna can be filled in with engagement with expert, specialized consultants.
 There are around 25-30 main types of equity investors.
-They will networked with those in that specialization.
+They will network with those in that specialization.

-One more reason for absence of prolific equity funding activity is the wide publicity given to failures of business partnerships, joint ventures, mergers and acquisitions and many other varieties of inter-corporate associations.
-What are the failures of business partnership their own reasons including absence of contract or poorly written contracts, the general market perception in India is that business partnership intrinsically is a difficult activity.
+One more reason for the absence of prolific equity funding activity is the wide publicity given to failures of business partnerships, joint ventures, mergers and acquisitions and many other varieties of inter-corporate associations.
+What are the failures of business partnership their own reasons including the absence of contract or poorly written contracts, the general market perception in India is that business partnership intrinsically is a difficult activity?

 It is incorrect to blame the equity partnership concept for poor (or no) drafting of association contract!!!

-If we classify businesses based on their psychological orientation of the owners, we can see that there are two types of managements.
-One category of management is growth oriented and the other category of management is control oriented.
-The control oriented management chooses to remain stagnant, to grow slow and to remain introvert.
+If we classify businesses based on their psychological orientation of the owners, we can see that there are two types of management.
+One category of management is growth-oriented and the other category of management is control-oriented.
+The control-oriented management chooses to remain stagnant, to grow slow and to remain introvert.
 The probability of suffering from a financial distress event of such businesses is very high.
-Except for the case where the majority from the other (or opposite?) shareholders’ group likely to take wrong strategic decisions in a stubborn way that would erode the value of the company, control of a business has only psychological value.
-The consultants to small and medium businesses are generally seen to be failing in explaining the accurate significance of control, leading to to many misconceptions.
-Growth oriented management would dilute its control but then simultaneously would achieve rapid inorganic growth.
+Except for the case where the majority from the other (or opposite?) shareholders’ group likely to take wrong strategic decisions in a stubborn way that would erode the value of the company, control of a business has an only psychological value.
+The consultants to small and medium businesses are generally seen to be failing in explaining the accurate significance of control, leading to many misconceptions.
+Growth-oriented management would dilute its control but then simultaneously would achieve rapid inorganic growth.
 It is always wiser to eat a relative smaller fraction of a very very large pie than eating a substantial fraction of a very very small pie.

 If proper, intelligent investment contract is in place, there is no reason why a business partnership should fail for management & corporate reasons!!!

-Another reason of lack of popularity of equity funding is requirement of disclosure of critical business information to the external parties which occasionally might be the competing companies.
-Indian businesses don’t seem to believe that mere signing of a non-disclosure agreement would guarantee security of the their confidential information.
+Another reason for the lack of popularity of equity funding is a requirement of disclosure of critical business information to the external parties which occasionally might be the competing companies.
+Indian businesses don’t seem to believe that the mere signing of a non-disclosure agreement would guarantee the security of their confidential information.

-But collection of information, compilation of documents, gathering data, etc also results in the company getting an insight about itself which was not though of seriously before the investor raised questions!!!
+But the collection of information, a compilation of documents, gathering data, etc also result in the company getting an insight about itself which was not though of seriously before the investor raised questions!!!